developerasun/myCodeBox-blockchain/framework/openZeppelin/readme.md

     }
 ```

 > When working with upgradeable contracts using OpenZeppelin Upgrades, there are a few minor caveats to keep in mind when writing your Solidity code.

-> It’s worth mentioning that these restrictions have their roots in how the Ethereum VM works, and apply to all projects that work with upgradeable contracts, not just OpenZeppelin Upgrades.
+It’s worth mentioning that **these restrictions have their roots in how the Ethereum VM works**, and _apply to all projects_ that work with upgradeable contracts, not just OpenZeppelin Upgrades.

 #### Initializer

 > You can use your Solidity contracts with OpenZeppelin Upgrades without any modifications, except for their constructors.
-Due to a requirement of the proxy-based upgradeability system, no constructors can be used in upgradeable contracts.

-> This means that, when using a contract with the OpenZeppelin Upgrades, you need to change its constructor into a regular function, typically named initialize, where you run all the setup logic:
+Due to a requirement of the proxy-based upgradeability system, **no constructors can be used in upgradeable contracts**.
+This means that, when using a contract with the OpenZeppelin Upgrades, you **need to change its constructor into a regular function**, typically named initialize, where you run all the setup logic:

 ```solidity
 pragma solidity ^0.6.0;